 For a larger-scale production run, you aren’t stuck with whatever the assembly factory offers.
 You can find your own raw materials and components at a higher quality or lower price (or both).
 As you scale, you can expect to improve your cost per order as you actively optimize your supply chain.

 One of the advantages of manufacturing in China is that factories often require relatively low order minimums while offering high scalability.
 If you’re just starting out and have ambitions for growth, you’re in the right place.

 Intellectual Property.
-This is a hot button issue now, but it shouldn’t deter you from working in China.
-To understand the source of this conflict, it helps to realize that the idea of intellectual property is relatively new to Chinese business.
+This is a hot-button issue now, but it shouldn’t deter you from working in China.
+Understanding the source of this conflict, it helps to realize that the idea of intellectual property is relatively new to Chinese business.
 To the factories, the idea that someone else can “own” something that they make is foreign.
 Why shouldn’t they be able to then produce and sell that product for themselves?